alugowski/quadmat-cpp/test/README.md

 Medium tests do not need 100% code coverage.
 Commits should have a 100% pass rate.

 Medium tests are organized by functionality.

+Inputs and expected outputs can be large.
+Medium test files are generated using a Python script to avoid making the Git repo unwieldy.
+See the [gen](../gen) directory.